RomanBase/code_field/README.md

 ![Structure](https://raw.githubusercontent.com/RomanBase/code_field/master/doc/code.png)

-For better visual control can be used **itemBuilder** to build custom Code Field Item.
-Builder providing BuildContext and index of current field.\
+For better visual control can be used **itemBuilder** to build custom Field Item.\
 To get char at given index use `[]` operator on **InputCodeControl**.\
-To check if item has focus use `InputCodeControl.isFocused(index)` and `InputCodeControl.hasFocus` to check if whole Field has focus.
+To check if item at given index is focused use `InputCodeControl.isFocused(index)` and `InputCodeControl.hasFocus` to check if whole Widget has focus.

 ```dart
 InputCodeField(